airpair/git-powered-collaborative-blogging/post.md

 ### 1.4 How to get your hands dirty

-`touch Getting started`
+`touch getting-started.man`

-- [Starting your own post](/post/new) is a piece of cake.
+- [Starting a post](/post/new) is a piece of cake.
-- Posts with GitHub repos will already have the orange fork button in the right rail.
+- Forkable Posts have an orange 'Fork this post' button in the right rail.
-- Visit [Posts in community review](/posts/in-community-review) anytime you to see posts waiting for feedback.
+- The [Posts in community review](/posts/in-community-review) page shows posts waiting for feedback at any point in time.

 <!-- *TODO mention sharing and put share widget here* -->

 ### 1.5 Intro Summary

-`git commit "Developer Blogging Tools Intro" -m`
+`git commit "Developer Authoring Tools Intro" -m`

-Summing up before we deep dive, we look forward to enabling wikipedia-style developer collaboration for the purpose of creating more refined, perfected and clearly expressed long form technical content.
-We think Git and the GitHub API provide the perfect, powerful and familiar opportunity tools to make it so.
-To find out why, read on.
+With our new Git powered authoring tools, we hope to enable wikipedia-like developer collaboration resulting in more consolidated, refined and clearly expressed long form technical content than ever before.
+Not only do we think Git provides the perfect power-up to improve the quality of written work, but merging the GitHub API with the AirPair experience will enable a new 'Social Authoring' experience.
+To find out more, read on.
+Otherwise, you might consider using AirPair's bookmark feature if you'd like to return to this post later.

 ## 2. Why Build Git Powered Publishing?